Chapter 0:

 *

-This podcast will run for eight weeks, including this one.
-You’ll get an episode of 30 to 60 minutes like this every Tuesday where I explore the following questions in consecutive order:
+This podcast will run for nine weeks, including this one.
+You’ll get an episode of about 30 minutes like this every Tuesday where I explore the following questions in consecutive order:

 - Why the humanities in Nigeria when people are starving?